Enable push notifications in a native iOS app

 Enable capabilities in Xcode

-After enabling the capabilities on the App ID in step 4, you must also add them to the targets in Xcode.
+After enabling the capabilities on the App ID, you must also add them to the targets in Xcode.
 For each of your three targets (main app, NSE, NCE):

 - Select the target in Xcode and go to Signing & Capabilities.